Throw-in: Scoring a goal from a throw-in

-The laws of the game have never permitted a goal to be scored directly from a throw-in by the attacking team.
+The game's laws have never permitted a goal to be scored directly from a throw-in by the attacking team.
 In 1882, a change in the laws, introduced by Nicholas Lane Jackson of Finchley FC and Morton Betts of Old Harrovians FC, made it possible to score an own goal directly from a throw-in.
 This possibility was removed in 1898.

-In 2002, Aston Villa goalkeeper Peter Enckelman scored an own goal from a team-mate's throw back to him when he miss-controlled the ball but appeared to touch it slightly with his foot before it crossed the line though Enkelman denied this.
-The incident received widespread media attention due to it occurring in an important Birmingham derby match in the Premier League.
+In 2002, Aston Villa goalkeeper Peter Enckelman scored an own goal from a team-mate's throw-back to him when he misscontrolled the ball, but appeared to touch it slightly with his foot before it crossed the line, though Enkelman denied this.
+The incident received widespread media attention because it occurred in an important Birmingham derby match in the Premier League.

 Offside from a throw-in

-Under the original laws of 1863, it was not possible to be offside from a throw-in; however, since the ball was required to be thrown in at right-angles to the touch-line, it would have been unusual for a player to gain significant advantage from being ahead of the ball.
-After the ball was permitted to be thrown in any direction in 1877, the very next year (1878) a new law was introduced to allow a player to be offside from a throw-in.
-This situation lasted until 1920, when the law was altered to prevent a player being offside from a throw-in.
+Under the original laws of 1863, it was not possible to be offside from a throw-in; however, since the ball was required to be thrown in at right angles to the touch-line, it would have been unusual for a player to gain significant advantage from being ahead of the ball.
+After the ball was permitted to be thrown in any direction in 1877, the following year (1878), a new law was introduced to allow a player offside from a throw-in.
+This situation lasted until 1920, when the law was altered to prevent a player from being offside from a throw-in.

 Position of thrower's feet

-In 1895, the thrower was required to "stand on the touch line".
-In 1896, it was clarified that the thrower could have "any part of both feet on the [touch] line".
-In 1925, this was changed to "both feet on the ground outside the touch-line", but in 1932 it reverted to "both feet on or outside the touch-line".
-In 1937, the requirement was once again changed to "part of each foot shall be either on or outside the touchline".
-In 1960, the wording was further refined to "part of each foot shall be either on the touch-line or on the ground outside the touch-line".
+In 1895, the thrower was required to "stand on the touch line."
+In 1896, it was clarified that the thrower could have "any part of both feet on the [touch] line."
+In 1925, this was changed to "both feet on the ground outside the touch-line," but in 1932 it reverted to "both feet on or outside the touch-line."
+In 1937, the requirement was again changed to "part of each foot shall be either on or outside the touchline."
+In 1960, the wording was further refined to "part of each foot shall be either on the touch-line or on the ground outside the touch-line."